-But, the more composer reels I hear as composer manager, the more I’m convinced about one thing: originality stands out.
+But, the more composer reels I hear, the more I’m convinced about one thing: originality stands out.
 Always.

-So, to that word which we're always excited to hear at The Composerworks: Uniqueness.
+So, to that word which we're always excited to hear at The Composerworks: Unique.

-Sure, it's important to think generally about the best way to go about finding representation, and here are some starter questions to ponder:
+If you're interested in composer representation, it's important to think generally about the best way to go about finding that representation.
+Here are some starter questions to ponder:

 1. What do you want out of an agency?